-BPD3: Extensions
+BPD3: House Extensions

-- 1. House extensions will be supported, providing: - a.
-The extension does not dominate the original building in terms of height, massing or by projecting beyond the front building line of the property; - b.
-There is no significant loss of garden space and a functional garden space is maintained; - c.
-There is no loss of parking space, resulting in less than two spaces per dwelling; - d.
-There is no significant adverse impact on the amenities of adjacent properties; - e.
-There is sufficient space separating adjacent properties to allow for maintenance to be undertaken.
+- 1. House extensions will be supported, providing: - a. the extension does not dominate the original building in terms of height or massing; - b. there is no significant loss of garden space and a functional garden space is maintained; - c. any loss of on-plot parking spaces is replaced by spaces within or in immediate proximity to the site; - d. there is no significant adverse impact on the amenities of adjacent properties; - e. there is sufficient space separating adjacent properties to allow for essential maintenance to be undertaken.